CUCTF/ctf-writeups/portswig-academy/file-upload-denylist/file-upload-denylist.md

 `LoadModule php_module /usr/lib/apache2/modules/libphp.so
       AddType application/x-httpd-php .php`

 Let's take just the `AddType` line and add it into a PHP file (that is all we need for configuration).
 We know that for this to be a valid configuration file it needs to be called `.htaccess` for Apache servers.
-However, if we name our PHP file `.htaccess` we will not be able to select it and upload it, so we name it something normal like `rce.php`.
+I tried to name my file `.htaccess` directly, but because it started with a .
+I was unable to select it when choosing a file to upload.
+So, I named it `rce.php`.

 There is one more change that needs to made.
 Instead of trying to make it so that the server will allow .php specifically, we need to re-route through another file type.
 This can be a self-made type, I chose `.lmao` (why not!).